 Book Recommendations on Skin Color

 Read books to your child that give a more scientific explanation of melanin and where skin colors come from.
-The best one I’ve found for this age group is “All the Colors We Are” by Katie Kissinger.
+The best one I’ve found for this age group is:

 This is also the time to clear up any confusion your child may have about race.
 One of my white kindergarten students once told me that his mother was black.
 What he was trying to say was that she was tan, but he needed help figuring out those categories and what they mean.